Daniel Birnbaum: Moderna Museet, 2010–2018

+Later career

+In 2018, Birnbaum announced that he would leave his post to head up Acute Art, a company with an interest in creating virtual-reality and augmented-reality works in collaboration with artists.

 Publications

 While in New York in the 1990s, Birnbaum began to write for Artforum and subsequently became a contributing editor.
 He also published articles in other international art magazines such as frieze.

 He has written on artists Olafur Eliasson, Pierre Huyghe, Dominique Gonzalez-Foerster, Wolfgang Tillmans, Cerith Wyn Evans and Paul Chan.

 He has produced academic texts and translations on Novalis, Edmund Husserl, Martin Heidegger, Gottlob Frege, Ludwig Wittgenstein, Jacques Derrida, Thomas Bernhard, and Jean-François Lyotard: